Hadriani/Romdale-Store/README.md

 First, run the development server:

 Full Stack E-Commerce Project, built with Next.js and React.
 Using React Contexts, Next.js features, Javascript new functions, CSS styling.
 Until now, you can navigate from homepage to Collections (hats, shoes + [id] - the dynamic page for each clothing item expanded detail: description + other), authentication form (users) + login/signup/logout functionality, checkout page/wishlist (without payment form yet).
-Is not optimized for mobile versions, is only desktop PC/laptop.
+Is not optimized for mobile versions, is only for desktop PC/laptop.

 ```bash
 npm run dev